marcoarment/FCModel/README.md

 - (id)serializedDatabaseRepresentationOfValue:(id)instanceValue forPropertyNamed:(NSString *)propertyName;
 - (id)unserializedRepresentationOfDatabaseValue:(id)databaseValue forPropertyNamed:(NSString *)propertyName;
 ```

-Field-change tracking is implemented using KVO.
-If you manipulate properties directly in the class (without using synthesized accessors), you __must__ call `didChangeValueForKey:` afterward to register the change with FCModel.

 You can name your column-property ivars whatever you like.
 FCModel associates columns with property names, not ivar names.